WGLab/doc-ANNOVAR/misc/faq.md

     Read "all variants in a transcript" section from [this page](../user-guide/input.md).

--Why my run of gene-based annotation differ slightly from those shown in website?
+- Why my run of gene-based annotation differ slightly from those shown in website?

     UCSC database updates constantly and ANNOVAR executable also updates constantly, so it is expected that ANNOVAR output format or the annotations may change slightly over time.